Compassionate Legal Representation for Survivors of Sexual Assault and Abuse

-For adult victims of sexual assault, such as workplace sexual assault victims, the statute of limitations is shortened to 5 years.
+For adult victims of sexual assault, such as victims of sexual abuse at work, the statute of limitations is shortened to 5 years.

-It’s not always clear how the new laws extending the statute of limitations for child sex abuse will impact your right to file a claim.
+It’s not always clear how new laws extending the statute of limitations will impact your right to file a claim.
 Even if you believe that your window to file a claim might have expired, it’s best to consult with a knowledgeable attorney to help evaluate your legal options.
-Our compassionate Dallas sexual assault victim lawyers have helped others who have endured the pain and turmoil of abuse find justice, and we are ready to hear your story.
+Our compassionate Dallas attorneys for sexual abuse victims have helped others who have endured the pain and turmoil of abuse find justice, and we are ready to hear your story.
 All initial consultations are completely confidential and free of charge.
 Call anytime to see how we can help.

 Consult with a Dallas Sexual Assault Lawyer